Boarders/slick-blog/site/posts/halting1.md

 Fixed point combinators allow us to write recursive functions.
-For example, supposing we have already [encoded](https://en.wikipedia.org/wiki/Church_encoding) Booleans and Natural numbers as certain lambda terms, then in a language which allowed recursive definitions we could write:
+For example, supposing we have already [encoded](https://en.wikipedia.org/wiki/Church_encoding) Booleans and Natural numbers as certain lambda terms.
+In a language which allowed recursive definitions we could write:
 $$
   \mathrm{fact} (n) = \mathrm{if}\; n = 0\;
                         \mathrm{then} \; 1 \;